ytti/packet_via_dmem/README.md

   * Sixth byte is perhaps source NPU?
 If it is zero, we get what seems to be trash (internal stuff)

+  * value of fift+sixth seems to sometime indicate special cases
+    * 0x1fff - Packet missing everything before IPv4 TTL, yet has some extra.
+I saw BGP from control-plane with this and also TCP/SMB2 with Seq1, it was transit, but perhaps it was via ARP resolve/punt and thus coming from control-plane?
+    * 0x2000 - BFD frames from control-plane, missing L2
+    * 0x4220 - Was traffic for AE/802.1AX, no L2 included, but something extra aadded
+    * 0x8000 - I need to pop 14 bytes extra

   * 00 (22) (33) (44) \<src\> (66)
   * 10 (22) (33) (44) \<si\> \<ze\> \<src\> (66)